MicrosoftDocs/cpp-docs/docs/c-cpp-language-conformance.md

   - "zh-tw"
 ---
 # Visual C/C++ Language Conformance
 This topic summarizes the ISO C++03/11/14 and draft C++17 language standards conformance of compiler features and Standard Library (STL) features for C++ in Visual Studio 2017.
-The compiler and STL feature names each link to the ISO C++ Standard proposal papers that describe the features.
+Each compiler and STL feature name links to the ISO C++ Standard proposal paper that describes the feature.

 For current news from the C++ team, visit the [Visual C++ team blog](http://blogs.msdn.microsoft.com/vcblog/).